The Administration view allows you to create, modify, and delete settings and configurations that govern your GAAP environment.

-In the Servers list, you can select one of the following in the Actions column:
+In the Servers list, you can click one of the following in the Actions column:

 - Edit - Edit the server settings.

-- Reload Settings - If you have made changes to this server, click this option to reload the settings.
+- Reload Settings - If you have made changes to this sever, click this option to reload the settings.

-- Delete - Delete the server from the Intelligent Automation environment.
+- Delete - Delete the server from the GAAP environment.

 The following two buttons are also available:

 - Re-run Server Checks - Polls each server again to check its status.

 - Reload Settings on All Servers - Reloads settings for all servers.